 Part of the irresistible charm of an Arts & Crafts house is how it draws us in, seducing us with lush plantings that gently lap at the edges of the house, with an inviting front walk that wends its way to the door, skirting natural features in the landscape.

-Think Organic The path to your house should look as if it grew there.
+The path to your house should look as if it grew there.
 Even a brick or concrete walk can blend in if it gives way to the contours of the land, whether it follows a gentle course through smooth turf or climbs a rocky, picturesque hillside.
-To enhance the connection to the earth, choose walkway materials that are in sync with what’s already on the ground—as examples, an existing stone wall or, more typically, the roofing and siding on the house.
+To enhance the connection to the earth in your Arts & Crafts landscape design, choose walkway materials that are in sync with what’s already on the ground—as examples, an existing stone wall or, more typically, the roofing and siding on the house.
 The earthy textures of stone, gravel, and brick have a natural affinity with wood shingles and siding, while flagstone can pick up the colors in a slate or tile roof.
 For instant charm, lay stepping stones at grade level; the grass will fill in around them in just a few weeks.

 Materials that look old or that actually are old reinforce the organic connection: walls made of recycled stone, a walkway of salvaged local brick.
 Even concrete (a historically appropriate material for many Arts & Crafts homes) can achieve a vintage look with techniques that include patterning the concrete with cracks to make it resemble flagstone.